 All companies must comply with various obligations and administrative procedures.
 Registration as an employer with the Costa Rican Social Security Office (CCSS) and the National Insurance Institute (INS), usually are pre-requisites to obtain a municipal business license.

 The interested party must also register with the following governmental agencies:

-• General Income Tax Office of the Ministry of Finance to register as an income and VAT taxpayer when applicable, to comply with the payments and other tax obligations.
-The registration takes approximately two hours.

-- National Insurance Institute (INS), in order to purchase the mandatory labor risk insurance policy (workers' comp).
+- After registration, new companies have 20 days term to declare the ultimate beneficial owners (UBO) before the authorities. - General Income Tax Office of the Ministry of Finance to register as an income and VAT taxpayer when applicable, to comply with the payments and other tax obligations.
+The registration takes approximately two hours. - National Insurance Institute (INS), to purchase the mandatory labor risk insurance policy (workers' comp).
 This process takes approximately one hour to be completed. - Registration as an employer with the Social Security Administration (CCSS), in connection with employment social security contributions.
 The estimate average duration is approximately eight days, which includes a visit to the employer's premises to inspect compliance with local employment regulations. - All business activities require a municipal license (called "patente") from the municipal authority where the activity will be developed.
 The license involves the payment of a tax during the time of operations (Municipal Code, Law N° 7794), which varies from municipality and type of business.
 The forms and requirements to obtain a license may vary among municipalities, pursuant to their respective rules. - Health Ministry Permit: prior to obtaining the municipal license a health permit is also required.
 The Provisions on Sanitary Permits for Ongoing Businesses Regulated by the Health Ministry (Decree No. 32161-S), provide for three categories depending on the risks introduced by each business into the market in terms of human health.
 Requirements for category "A" permits are the most rigid and are typically applied to the production of substances that are potentially dangerous to human health or the environment (such as chemicals, fertilizers, etc. or industries producing important amounts of waste).
 On the other hand, category "C" permits are those with the lowest risks in the industry, such as services.
 Category "B" applies to risks in between both categories.